DynamicaLab/data-dynalearn/README.md

   - column `Origen` denotes the outbound province using the [INE's naming convention for the provinces]
   - column `Destino` denotes the inbound province using the [INE's naming convention for the provinces]
   - column `Viajeros` corresponds to the numbers of people that travel between these two autonomous communities.
+- official data from a pilot study done by the [Ministerio de Fomento](https://observatoriotransporte.mitma.gob.es/estudio-experimental).
 - [original file](https://cdn.fomento.gob.es/portal-web-drupal/Docs_OTLE/matrices_julio_csv.zip) for July/August downloaded on 2020-08-11
 - [original file](https://cdn.fomento.gob.es/portal-web-drupal/Docs_OTLE/matrices_octubre_csv.zip) for October downloaded on 2020-08-11